Vandenbrink GTO

 The Vandenbrink GTO is a limited re-bodied version of the Ferrari 599 GTB Fiorano.
 This means an entirely new coachwork, designed by Michiel van den Brink of Vandenbrink Design, is fitted on the stripped chassis and drivetrain of a Ferrari 599 GTB production car.
 The car's styling is inspired by the 1962 Ferrari 250 GTO as a tribute.

 The new coachworks are handcrafted in aluminium by Dutch classic car restoration specialist and coachbuilder Alwin Hietbrink.
 Optional interior upholstery is hand-stitched by the Dutch Henk van Lith.

-In cooperation with race engineer EDO Competition four versions are offered:
+In cooperation with race engineer EDO Competition two versions are offered: